ssocias/cassie_docs/source/notifications.rst

 |Group Access Approved          | group-access-granted             | slug of the group                       |
 +-------------------------------+----------------------------------+-----------------------------------------+

-There are some notification objects that we don't need on the iOS app.
-These will have ``None/null`` values for ``notification_type`` and ``data``.
-Just don't display these!

 .. _retrieve notifications:

 ---------------------
 Retrieve Notifcations
 ---------------------
-Returns an array of Notification Objects for all notifications.
+Returns arrays of Notification Objects grouped by notification type for all notifications.
 By default, ALL types of notifications are returned (including Frodad Requests and Recently Accepted frodad requests).
-They are returned in chronological order.
+They are returned in arrays matching their notification type, listed in chronological order.
 To return notifications of a particular type, you may use the "notification_type" parameter to include one or more notification_types from the table above.
 For example, ``/?notification_type=group-approved&notification_type=castie-needs-answer/``, will return two list of Notification Objects.
 One for "group-approved" notifications and one for "castie-needs-answer" notifications.